 While the consistency of MMSMP is much thinner than Chalk Paint®, it still has excellent coverage.
 One quart of MMSMP can cover an average sized dresser plus a small side table or a few picture frames.
 This all depends on which color you’re using, how many coats you use, your application technique, and the condition of your surface, but this is a good ballpark.

 Both MMSMP and Chalk Paint® can be waxed and each line carries their own type of wax.
 There is a difference in the odor of Chalk Paint’s® Soft Wax as compared to MMSMP Furniture Wax.
 Soft Wax contains mineral spirits, which helps its malleability and spreadability.
-The odor dissipates as you use it and while it’s noticeable upon opening the wax tin, it’s not overpowering or detrimental to your health.
+It has a much stronger odor than Miss Mustard Seed’s Furniture Wax.
+It’s also stiffer and a bit tricky to get the hang of right away.

 Both waxes can be applied with a brush and buffed to a soft sheen however neither will give you a high gloss finish.
 They are both formatted to be matte, relatively flat, and non-glossy.
 Each are dry to the touch within 24-48 hours however they both require a 20-30 day cure time.
 Dry time is how long it takes your piece to be dry to the touch.
 Cure time is how long it takes your topcoat of choice to fully set and offer the most durability and protection.
 Most damage to newly painted furniture happens within the first 20-30 days because new owners are a bit too eager to start using it and accidentally bump, smudge, nick, scratch, ding, drip, or otherwise mark the new finish.